ohxrn/MyNightApp/README.md

 Get Started
 Ready to experience nightlife like never before?
 Download MyNightMapped now and join the party!

-Download on the App Store | Get it on Google Play
+Download on the App Store Soon.

-Note: MyNightMapped is currently available in the Boston area only.
+Note: MyNight is currently available for the Boston area only.
 Stay tuned for updates as we expand to new cities!

 Disclaimer: MyNightMapped is intended for users aged 21 and above.
 Please drink responsibly and adhere to local laws and regulations when enjoying nightlife activities.